WireGuard/wireguard-windows/attacksurface.md

   - A miniport driver to the ndis stack, meaning any process on the system that can access the network stack in a reasonable way can send and receive packets, hitting those related ndis handlers.
   - There are also various ndis OID calls, accessible to certain users, which hit further code.
-  - A virtual file in `\\Device\WINTUN%d`, whose permissions are set to `SDDL_DEVOBJ_SYS_ALL`.
-Presumably this means only the "Local System" user can open the file and do things, but it might be worth double checking that.
-It sends and receives layer 3 packets, and does minimal parsing of the IP header in order to determine packet family.
-It also does more complex struct alignment pointer arithmetic, as it can send and receive several packets at a time in a single bundle.
+  - IOCTLs are added to the NDIS device file, and those IOCTLs are restricted to `SDDL_DEVOBJ_SYS_ALL`.
+The IOCTL allows userspace to register a pair of rings and event objects, which Wintun then locks the pages of with a double mapping and takes a reference to the event object.
+It parses the contents of the ring to send and receive layer 3 packets, each of which it minimally parses to determine IP family.

 ### Tunnel Service